palmtoy/pomelo-data-plugin/README.md

 ##ChangeLog

+###Add ignoreRows config
-Add ignoreRows config.This is a array that contain row nums indicate which row will be ignored when parsing the csv file.
+This is a array that contain row nums indicate which row will be ignored when parsing the csv file.

+###Add nameRow config
-Add nameRow config.This config indicate which row the field name is in.
+This config indicate which row the field name is in.

+###Add typeRow config
-Add typeRow config.This config indicate which row the field type is in(using for type-cast,saving you from manual type-cast).
+This config indicate which row the field type is in(using for type-cast,saving you from manual type-cast).

+####type support:
+int,float,string,bool,ts(timestamp),int[](delimeter is ',')

+###Add indexColumn config
-Add indexColumn config.This config indicate which column is using for index.
+This config indicate which column is using for index.
 If indexColumn configed,then the idx config will be no effect.

 note: row and column are all start from 1

+###Add a new method:findByFunc(func)
+Use this method,you can define a testing function and pass to findByFunc and will get a record that satisfies the conditions defined in testing function